 The conflict between plugins comes from different plugin settings and creating a custom coding structure for each other or their operation.

 Yes, plugins are great extensions for any website; plugins control virtually all the functionality you need on your website.
-But there is a downside; regardless of how useful plugins are, they are a source of too many website errors, like our WP admin login redirecting you to the homepage, various other errors, along with performance issues.
+But there is a downside; regardless of how useful plugins are, they are a source of too many website errors, like our WP admin login redirecting you to the homepage, various other errors, along performance issues.

 There are cases where plugins cause something called “white screen”, commonly known as “white screen of death”.